DavidRickards/DavidRickards.github.io/essays/the-pickyassistant.md

 ---
 # Always Dramatic About The Small Stuff

 I am someone who loves to organize my code and break it up into more manageable parts but even so [ESLint](https://eslint.org/) can be a bit much.
-It is particular with the spacing and amount of new lines.
+It is particular with the spacing and number of new lines.
 It tends to feel like a helicopter parent watching your every move.
 It makes a red squiggly line saying you are wrong feels dramatic when it is over a space and can sometimes lead to unnecessary panic thinking that there is a serious problem.

 # Employee Of The Year Where It Counts